Kitware/ParaView/Web/Documentation/guides/apache_front_end/README.md

 #### If you compiled Apache yourself

 The following notes are only relevant if you compiled Apache yourself.
-If you installed Apache >= 2.4.7 from a package, skip to the next section.
+If you installed Apache >= 2.4.7 from a package, skip to the next subsection.

 Include the virtual host file you configured above in the main httpd configuration file.
 Find the following line in `httpd.conf` and uncomment it: